NorSC/supervisor-search/_supervisors/jonathan-sanderson.md

   ## Data architecture, platform choice and interaction design for an education resource website

   The Faculty's NUSTEM outreach group have an existing website, built on Wordpress.
 One area of the site offers teachers a catalogue of STEM career examples, organised by national curriculum area.
 It's surprisingly popular.
-Surprising, because the current implementation of the site is decidedly clunky.
+Surprising, because the current implementation of the site is fairly terrible.
+I can write that because I built it.

-  In this project develop a fresh website which presents the same data set ... only better.
-You'd think through the audience and client needs, cross-evaluate development platforms, and develop a new interaction model to improve access to the resource.
+  In this project you'll develop a fresh website which presents the same data set ... only better.
+You'll think through the audience and client needs, evaluate and compare possible development platforms or toolkits, and design a new interaction model to improve access to the resource.

   You may wish to gather formal or informal feedback via user testing, a steering/focus group, or apply other research and assessment techniques of interest.